octopus-network/octopus-appchain-anchor/README.md

   * `active`: The state which this contract is bridging the `bridge token` to the appchain.
   * `closed`: The state which this contract has stopped bridging the `bridge token` to the appchain.
 * `locked balance`: The locked balance of a certain `bridge token` in this contract.
-* `appchain native token`: The token issued natively in the appchain.
+* `appchain native token`: The token issued natively on the appchain.
-* `appchain fact`: The fact which happens in the appchain or the changes of validators and delegators happens in this contract.
+* `appchain fact`: The fact which happens on the appchain or the changes of validators and delegators happens in this contract.
 There are three types of `appchain fact`:
   * `update validator set`: The fact that the validaors and delegators changes.
-  * `burn asset`: The fact that a certain amount of `bridge token` has been burnt in the appchain.
+  * `burn asset`: The fact that a certain amount of `bridge token` has been burnt on the appchain.
-  * `lock`: The fact that a certain amount of `appchain native token` has been locked in the appchain.
+  * `lock`: The fact that a certain amount of `appchain native token` has been locked on the appchain.

 ### Cross chain transfer in this contract